PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

     :returns: byte string containing the binary data
     :rtype: str

-See the module function with the same name.
+See the module function :func:`pg.unescape_bytea` with the same name.

 use_regtypes -- determine use of regular type names
 ---------------------------------------------------